Type 2 Diabetes Articles and Resources

 Ozempic for Pregnancy: Safety, Timing, and Next Steps

-Broccoli and Diabetes: Glycemic Impact and Cooking Tips
+Broccoli and Diabetes: Blood Sugar Impact and Cooking Tips

-Tresiba (insulin degludec) is a long-acting basal insulin used to help control blood glucose in people with diabetes.
-If you have wondered what is tresiba and how it fits into…
+Tresiba is a brand name for insulin degludec, an ultra-long-acting basal insulin used to help manage blood glucose in people with diabetes.
+If you are asking what is Tresiba, the…

 Frequently Asked Questions